rs-silva/Age-of-Supremacy/README.md

 # Age of Supremacy

-Backend for Browser Modern Era Real Time Strategy game
+Backend for a Modern Era Real Time Strategy browser